 Fri., Jan.
 13: Arrival in Quito

-You are met on arrival in Quito for a short drive to a cozy B&B. Many have dinner on the plane tonight, but if you arrive earlier in the day, we can put in a dinner reservation for you for a small additional fee.
+You are met on arrival in Quito for a short drive to our hotel.
+Many have dinner on the plane tonight, but if you arrive earlier in the day, we can put in a dinner reservation for you for a small additional fee.

 Sat., Jan.
 14 : Andean Condor at Antisana National Park & Reserve

 Today we explore the high paramo, a tundra-like terrain with the stunning and snow-capped Antisana Volcano in view.
 Vistas here are on a grand scale, and several large lakes and ponds attract a variety of species.
 Our eyes are peeled for Andean Condor, very much at home here.
 We also look for Black-faced Ibis, Andean Lapwing, and a high-elevation hummingbird, the Andean Hillstar.
 Black-chested Buzzard Eagle and Carunculated Caracara are two birds of prey we can study, and we also note plant life that exhibits adaptations required to survive in these high elevation grasslands.
 With luck, we have splendid views of one of the most beautiful peaks in the Andes.

 Sun., Jan.
 15: Flight to Galápagos | Galápagos Cruise Begins!

 Plan on an early morning as we transfer to the airport for flights to the Galápagos Islands.